etsgoc/mcjohnson-sdk/API_REFERENCE.md

   to?: string;              // Recipient address value?: string;           // ETH value in wei (for native transfers) data?: string;            // Transaction data
-  chainId: number;          // Chain ID (80002 for Polygon Amoy) gasLimit?: string;        // Gas limit (estimated if not provided) nonce?: number;           // Nonce (auto-filled if not provided)
+  chainId: number;          // Chain ID (137 for Polygon Mainnet) gasLimit?: string;        // Gas limit (estimated if not provided) nonce?: number;           // Nonce (auto-filled if not provided)